-In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statement referred to above does not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of the Village of Robbins as of December 31, 2010, or changes in financial position or cash flows thereof for the year then ended.
+In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph, the financial statement referred to above does not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash Receipts as of December 31, 2012.